EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/c590a8600a94ddedf2ca357f3784beeab580d784/Images/fishtank.png">
 </p>

 Like a screen-saver, **FishTank** was only ever meant to be a virtual fish tank that you kind of watched.
-Desiging your own tank — stocking it with fish you select, arranging the various plants and decorations would have made it somewhat amusing.
+Designing your own tank — stocking it with fish you select, arranging the various plants and decorations would have made it somewhat amusing.
 Tamagotchi-like I might have required you to periodically feed the fish lest they die...

 It was shelved long before any of those features saw the light of day.
 I think the payoff-vs-effort indicator was trending low in my mind for this one so on to the next idea.